10darts/documentation/tutorials/android/setup.rst

 .. note::

-    When a users clicks on the notification he launches the deep link, check :ref:`Deep linking <faq-deep-link>`
+    When a user clicks on the notification the user launches the deep link, check :ref:`Deep linking <faq-deep-link>`